See How Visible Your Brand is in AI Search Get Free Report

 Subsumption Architecture is a robotics and AI framework developed by Rodney Brooks in the 1980s.
 It structures control systems as layers of simple, reactive behaviors rather than relying on complex central processing.

-Each layer of behavior operates independently and handles specific tasks, like obstacle avoidance or object following, with higher layers able to override or “subsume” lower layers when needed.
+Each layer of behavior in these AI agents operates independently and handles specific tasks, like obstacle avoidance or object following, with higher layers able to override or “subsume” lower layers when needed.

 Unlike traditional AI, which often relies on complex internal models of the world, SA operates on the principle that “the world is its own best model.”